2006 ICC Champions Trophy squads: Sri Lanka

 Sri Lanka picked a 14-man squad on 25 August 2006.

 West Indies

 West Indies went in with the same 14-man squad as in the 2006–07 DLF Cup triangular tournament in Malaysia in September.

 Zimbabwe

+Tafadzwa Mufambisi replaced Vusimuzi Sibanda as he was playing club cricket in Australia.
 Gary Brent replaced Terry Duffin before the match with Bangladesh on 13 October.